 Skip to content

-Home » Phlebotomist Salary By State
+Home » Phlebotomist Salary & Employment Data 2023

 Phlebotomists are in high demand at the moment and demand for phlebotomists is not expected to slow down.
-That has resulted in a higher salaries across the United States for phlebotomists, and more options for work environments.
+That has resulted in higher salaries across the United States for phlebotomists and more options for better work environments.
 Phlebotomists play an important role in healthcare by drawing blood from patients, processing it, and preparing specimens for testing.
 This job requires extensive training and knowledge of medical terminology as well as lab safety protocols.

 Below you will find phlebotomist salary by state data including hourly wages, average monthly salaries, and average annual salaries.
-This information comes from the Bureau of Labor Statistics and represents data from 2021.
+This information comes from the Bureau of Labor Statistics and represents data from 2022.

 State